xianlinbox/daily_practise/aws-solution-architect/design-data-strategy.md

 Lifecycle policies: Automatically transition objects to different storage classes or delete them.

+S3 select: retrieve specific data from an S3 object using SQL queries, rather than downloading the entire object

 ## Dynamo DB

 a fully managed NoSQL database. the core concepts: